|

 what is el nino?

-Skip Navigation What Is an El Nio?
-The waters off the west coast of South America are normally very cold for their latitudes.
-At Lima, Peru (12S), ocean ... pressure in the west are reversed.
+Skip Navigation What Is an El Niño?
+The waters off the west coast ... event is called El Niño, Spanish for "the child."
+Every 2 to 7 years, however, this warm water event lasts much longer and is much more pronounced ... reversed.
 This periodic reversal in the pressure pattern has been recognized for many years and is called the Southern Oscillation.
-Fairly recently, the connection between these two events has been noted. ...
+Fairly recently, the connection between these two ...

 www.cotf.edu

-America began to wonder about a current of unusually warm water that came to their shore every few years near Christmastime.
-Since the fishermen believed in the birth of the Christ child at Christmas, and since they ... of Peru and Ecuador in South America.
-But if we've known about El Nio for four hundred years, why is everyone talking so much about the hot water this year?
-The 1997-1998 El Nio may ...
+Christmastime.
+Since the fishermen believed in the birth of the Christ child at Christmas ...
+Ecuador in South America.
+But if we've known about El Niño for four hundred years, why is everyone talking so much about the hot water this year?
+The 1997-1998 ...

 fi.edu